 Are you a beginner guitarist and don’t know which strings to choose?

-It should be known that the most common material for classical guitar strings is nylon.
+The most common material for classical guitar strings is nylon.
 It gives a brilliant sound.

 Two types of strings are mainly used for folk and acoustic-electric guitars: steel strings and alloys such as phosphor bronze are most commonly used, but you can also find nylon strings.
 These aren't common for acoustic guitar strings, however.

 Steel strings have particularly strong tension so check to see if there are any contraindications for the installation of the truss rod.
 Again, check the factory advised string gauge.